kyverno/website/content/en/policies/best-practices/require-pod-requests-limits/require-pod-requests-limits.md

           kinds:
           - Pod
     validate:
-      message: "CPU and memory resource requests and limits are required."
+      message: "CPU and memory resource requests and memory limits are required for containers."
       pattern:
         spec:
           containers: